Bernard-LTW/CompSci_IA/README.md

 Considering the client's requirements, an adequate solution would be social-media styled website that can store data inside a database.
 The most common tools for web development are Javascript, HTML, CSS[^8]but Javascript is a client-side language, which means that code is executed on the user's browser.
-This can make it vulnerable to attacks like cross-site scripting (XSS).
-To remedy this, Python would be an adequate programming language for that as it is not a client-side language, open sourced, mature and excels at memory management[^2].
+This can burden the client's computer with heavy tasks.
+To remedy this, Python would be an adequate programming language for more heavy tasks in the web application as it is not a client-side language, open sourced, mature and excels at memory management[^2].
 As for the choice of web server framework, Flask would be an adequate choice as it is the scale of the website isn't so large that it requires more sophisticated frameworks like Django, making it fit to the client's need for a school use website without overcomplicating resources[^3][^9].For the database, SQLite would be a good fit as the data we are fitting is not very large and SQLite, with its embedded,serverless nature[^4], can reduce the use of computing resources while running the website, not to mention higher speeds.
 To interface with database, the SQLAlchemy is the prefered interface layer as it has performance advantages and is protected against security attacks such as SQL injections[^5].
 As for the user interface for the website, Bootstrap 5 is recommended for its dynamic scaling abilities to scale automatically for different devices[^6].To keep the website and their users secure, JSON web tokens are used because they are resistant to security attacks[^7] and can prevent malicious users from modifying the key to access unauthorized content.

 [^2]: Python Geeks.
 “Advantages of Python: Disadvantages of Python.”
 Python Geeks, 26 June 2021, https://pythongeeks.org/advantages-disadvantages-of-python
 [^3]: “6 Reasons Why Flask Is Better Framework for Web Application Development.”*Able*, https://able.bio/hardikshah/6-reasons-why-flask-is-better-framework-for-web-application-development--cd398f73.